prasanthse/digital-portfolio/README.md

     * You can find you site URL in your ```github repository -> Settings -> Pages -> Under GitHub Pages section (Top section)```
 <br />
 NOTE: It may take few minutes to reflect your new changes in the live site

+## PWA
+This is developed as a Progressive Web App (PWA), a type of web application that uses modern web technologies to deliver a native app-like experience to you, including features like offline access, and the ability to be installed on your mobile device.
+1. Open your live site in your mobile browser
+2. Inside the browser options find the option named ```Add to home screen```
+3. Install the site

 ## AUTHOR